- 2735 million people in the world are engaged in farming.

 - ILO estimates: from a total of 335,000 fatal workplace accidents worldwide, 170,000 agricultural workers are killed each year.

 - Farming employs men and women, young & old.

-- Human effort provides for 70% of energy required for crop production in developing countries.
+- The human effort provides for 70% of the energy required for crop production in developing countries.

 - Workload per person is high.
 Severe for children.

 - Long hours of work resulting in fatigue.

 - Physical stress is increased by heat & relative humidity.
 Frequent water consumption & rest breaks avoid beat stress.

 - Risk of sprains & traumatic injuries due to repetitive labor intensive work.

 - Direct poisoning can occur by direct contact with Pesticide spray of application equipment.